New economic tracker finds flaws in U.S. recovery plan

 The findings, summarized in a report published Wednesday by Harvard’s Opportunity Insights group, suggest that the only way to fully revive the economy is to address the virus itself through therapy or a vaccine.
 And in the meantime, barring some other medical advance or shift in the economy, a more effective approach would be to focus on bolstering the businesses, individuals, and areas most affected, instead of broad-based solutions like direct stimulus payments to all Americans.

 “The question is: Are you going to approach this as are we going to stimulate the economy and try to get it back on track with economic policy?
-Or are we going to look at this as what economists would call social insurance?” said Raj Chetty, director of Opportunity Insights, an institute of social scientists and policy analysts who harness big data for policy solutions.
+Or are we going to look at this as what economists would call social insurance?” said Raj Chetty, William A. Ackman Professor of Public Economics and director of Opportunity Insights, an institute of social scientists and policy analysts who harness big data for policy solutions.

 “Those are two fundamentally different views.
 One view is we’re going to restart the economy and get it back to where it was through economic policy.
 My instinct is: That’s just not possible, because you can’t make people go out and spend and go out and do what they were doing before if they’re fundamentally just worried about their health. … I think you can take the perspective of: We need to help people who need to feed their families, need to be able to pay rent, need to be able to pay their utility bills, and so forth.
 We do that through unemployment benefits, through the food stamp program, through things like Medicaid that provides health insurance coverage in these times.”